periode/thesis/checkin/four/four_notes.md

 gabriel: patterns of software / search for beauty

-"deep interlock and ambiguity create beauty" -> how much does that apply?

-He then discovers the *"paradoxical interplay between symmetry and asymmetry"* (between simplicty and complexity).

 **Simplicity is not the geometrically banal.** Then Gabriel's addition is the focus on *evocative power*, on the possibility of signifying something else.

 ---